 REMOVE TOXIC FOODS

 Eliminating toxic, non-organic & processed/chemical-laden foods from your diet is an easy way to create less of a liver burden.
 If it comes in a package with an array of foreign ingredients, avoid it.
 Swap out highly-processed foods for whole foods that are nutrient dense & highly nourishing to the body.
-Consuming fresh vegetable juices and green smoothies daily is a powerful way to cleanse & detox the liver.
+Consuming fresh vegetable juices and green smoothies is a powerful way to cleanse & detox the liver.

 CONSUME LIVER SUPPORTING FOODS